-A tandem repeat $\alpha \alpha$ is called a primitive tandem repeat if string $\alpha$ is primitive, i.e., $\alpha$ cannot itself be expressed as the repeat of some substring.
+A tandem repeat $\alpha \alpha$ is called a primitive tandem repeat if string α is primitive, i.e., α cannot itself be expressed as the repeat of some substring.
 It is well known that there can be at most $O(n \log n)$ occurrences of primitive tandem repeats in a string of length n.
-We will sketch a proof of this fact in Sect.
-4. Because the size of the output is smaller, and because any tandem repeat can be expressed as an array of primitive tandem repeats, it is often desirable to only report primitive tandem repeats in $O(n \log n)$ time and linear space appear in [3] and [2].
+We will sketch a proof of this in Section 4.
+Because the size of the output is smaller, and because any tandem repeat can be expressed as an array of primitive tandem repeats, it is often desirable to only report primitive tandem repeats.
+Prior algorithms which find all occurrences of primitive tandem repeats in $O(n \log n)$ time and linear space appear in [3] and [2].